kpcs/brightwheel-interview/README.md

 ## Technologies used

-In order to work quickly for an interview problem, I decided to use a Node.js server.
+I decided to use a Node.js server.
 In order to accelerate handling of API calls and their JSON bodies, I used the external packages of `express` and `body-parser`.
-In order to write some tests, I installed `supertest`, `mocha` and `chai`.
+In order to write some tests, I installed `supertest`, `mocha`, and `chai`.

 ## Summary of solution

 I created a "Devices Store" object to hold all the information for our devices, where the IDs of the devices are used as keys, and "Device" objects are used as values.
 Keying on the IDs allows us to quickly find a device by ID.
 When we receive new readings with a POST, I check to see if the ID already exists in the Devices Store, and if not I add it to the store before processing the readings that were submitted.

 Each "Device" object maintains its own readings, which I store as an object with timestamps as the keys and the counts as the values.
-Keying on the timestamps allows us to quickly find a reading by timestamp, to look for duplicates before adding another reading.
+Keying on the timestamps allows us to quickly find a reading by timestamp, in order to look for duplicates before adding another reading.

 Each "Device" keeps track of the latest reading timestamp and the cumulative sum in local variables, since we know these are values we want to pull out with our GET API calls.
 In my opinion, it seemed more efficient to handle updating these when adding a reading than to have to compute them when requested by computing comparisons/addition across all readings on the fly.